AutoConfig Job Types

 To backtest using the collected data, run a job with type backtesting

-Results are saved to a .csv file that lists when pairs would have been added, and what the ask price was at that moment.
+Results are saved to a .csv file that lists when pairs would have been added and what the ask price was at that moment.

-Backtesting jobs also use the autoconfig scheduler, although it's kind of pointless.
-It's recommended to set a silly schedule that will almost never execute and use the "onStart": true
+Backtesting jobs also use the AutoConfig scheduler, although this is often bypassed for immediate execution.
+It is recommended to set an infrequent schedule and use the "onStart": true

 Backtesting does not take maxPairs

-into consideration (and will not in the future), results are purely based on the filters you use.
+into consideration (and will not in the future); results are purely based on the filters you use.

 Job example for backtesting: